 Tool 2: Spray Foam Insulation Kit

-These kits normally include everything you need to fit your insulation including: spray nozzles, gun hose and sealant.
+You can purchase pre-mixed solutions which come in cylinders ready to spray.
+These kits normally include everything you need to install your insulation including: spray nozzles, hose and cylinders of foam creating chemicals.

-Tool 3: Grinder
+Tool 3: Metal Cutting Tool

 You will need this to cut the openings for your doors and windows and also to remove any container walls which aren’t needed.

 If you’re looking for the cheapest and most DIY friendly then look no further than the angle grinder.
-It’s simple to use and replacement discs are available for only a couple of bucks.
+It’s simple to use and replacement cutting discs are available for only a couple of bucks.
 Even if you have no previous experience, you can get up to speed with it very quickly.

 Tool 4: SketchUp/Drawing Software

 One of our favorite tools isn’t actually a physical tool at all.